yseulthb/NST_fish/README.md

 This repository contains the procedure and scripts used to create "styled" fish images using the Neural Style Transfer (NST) algorithm with the colour preservation implementation (Gatys et al, 2016).
 All images and scripts required to reproduce the stimuli used in Héjja-Brichard et al. (bioRxiv) have been uploaded and annotated.

-Neural Style Transfer algorithm <br>
+Neural Style Transfer algorithm <be>

-1. Choose a couple of images from the Raw Images folder (one habitat and one fish image) and give them to the Style Transfer algorithm.
+Choose a couple of images from the Raw Images folder (one habitat and one fish image) and give them to the Style Transfer algorithm.
 	- Notebook: neural_style_preserve_color.ipynb (to run on Google Colab: https://colab.research.google.com/)

-2. Check the average pixel intensity value of each habitat image to match adequately a gravel vs sand pair
-	- Matlab code habitat_prop.m

 FIsh animations: <br>